 In Canada, the May Long Weekend always falls on the Monday before May 25th.
-In 2025, the May Long Weekend holiday falls on Monday May 19th.
+In 2026, the May Long Weekend holiday falls on May 18th.
 It is known as Victoria Day in some provinces and Patriot's Day in Quebec.
 There are 4 Canadian provinces that do not recognize this statutory holiday including New Brunswick, Prince Edward Island, Nova Scotia and Newfoundland & Labrador.

 Stat Holiday Legislation for the May Long Weekend Across Canada

 If you're trying to figure out the holiday rules for the May Long Weekend in Canada, we've got a handy resource for you.
 The table below outlines which provinces observe Victoria Day and offers some extra info for each jurisdiction.
 Knowing these details is essential to ensuring your compliance with Employment Standards legislation and paying your employees accurately.
-This guide is your go-to for understanding how the holiday is treated differently across the country.
-Don't forget to check out our Payroll Calendar for more statutory holiday info.

 For questions related to statutory holiday pay, click here for more information.